Roles In The Addicted Family System

 As the saying goes, you are not the cause of someone else’s addiction or alcoholism, you cannot cure it and you can’t control it.
 But there are ways that you may be contributing to the problem.
 Before placing the blame for all the problems in your family or your relationship with his or her drinking or using, it might be wise to examine how the other person’s substance abuse may have affected you, and how you have reacted to it.
 Here are some of the roles we play while dealing with an alcoholic or addict:

-– The Addict: There are many illicit substance addicts who feel guilty, ashamed and remorse regarding the distress and pain they are causing their families.
+– The Victim: There are many illicit substance addicts who feel guilty, ashamed and remorse regarding the distress and pain they are causing their families.
 Nevertheless, some addicts become angry and disrespectful towards their family.
 They might blame the family for their addiction or be in denial that they have a problem.

-– The Rescuer: The rescuer doesn’t let the incident become a “problem”.
+– The Family Hero: The rescuer doesn’t let the incident become a “problem”.
 She lies for him, covers up, for his mistakes and protects him from the world.
 She denies there is a problem and as the problems get worse she takes on responsibilities that were once his.
 And if he gets into trouble with the law, she will move heaven and earth to come up with his bail.

 – The Mascot: The mascots are the people who use their sense of humor in order to handle the uncomfortable environment of a house.
 The mascot knows their humor can bring a sense of comfort and relief to the family and hence, they continuously maintain this specific role to accomplish that sense of comfort and balance.

 – The Scapegoat: This is the member of the family who has a habit of misbehaving and showing unnatural and annoying tendencies in front of everybody.
 Sometimes these younger people get themselves in trouble at home and in school.
 When these kids move towards adulthood, they’ll have the biggest possibilities of facing issues with the law, also.
 The behavior of these members is noisy and poisonous to the household.